-This 9 day, hands-on mass calibration seminar focuses on the comprehension and application of the advanced mass dissemination procedures, the equations, and associated calculations.
+This 9 day, hands-on mass calibration seminar focuses on the comprehension and application of the advanced mass dissemination procedures, the nist-equations, and associated calculations.
 It includes the operation of the laboratory equipment, review of documentary references, reference standards, specifications, and tolerances relevant to the measurements.
 Training covers mass calibration documentation published in NISTIR 6969 , NISTIR 5672, NIST Technical Note 952, and NIST/SEMATECH e-Handbook of Statistical Methods, (11/16/2017). for the calibration of precision mass standards to OIML R111 and ASTM E617 weight classes.
-This seminar incorporates approximately 50 percent lectures with topic-related discussion and 50 percent laboratory work in which the participant performs measurements by selecting and applying correct procedures, equations, and calculations discussed in the classroom.
+This seminar incorporates approximately 50 percent lectures with topic-related discussion and 50 percent laboratory work in which the participant performs measurements by selecting and applying correct procedures, nist-equations, and calculations discussed in the classroom.
 The participant will evaluate measurement assurance and uncertainty data, complete data analysis using software.

 At the end of the Advanced Mass Seminar the participant will:

 Notebooks and reference materials will be provided in the course and include a complete set of Reference Publications and software that will be used in the course.